maptimelex/schedule/readme.md

 **Mapping the new year**
 January 9
 Provide your 2020 insight and help us plan the new year of maptimeLex events.
 All welecome!

+**Valentine Suprise**
+February 13
+Discover the most lovable places in America